 Review summary: Canon 60D vs Fujifilm X-E3

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Canon 60D or the Fujifilm X-E3 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.